Ski Tour Höji Sulegg

 Recommended for: Anyone who trades comfort for the view.

 From Sulwald, we skin up with skis to Höji Sulegg.
 Once at the top: expansive views over the Bernese Alps.
 A long descent through untouched terrain awaits us down to Saxeten.
-A varied day with challenging climbs, a summit break with tea, and a descent you will feel in your legs.
+A varied day with challenging climbs, a summit break with a view, and a ski descent you will feel in your legs.

 Itinerary